MBABHISHEK/jss-stu-dbms-lab-cycle/README.md

 Enter at least five tuples for each relation.

-Student enrollment in courses and books adopted for each course 1.STUDENT (regno: string, name: string, major: string, bdate: date) 2.COURSE (course#:int, cname: string, dept: string) 3.ENROLL(regno:string, course#: int,sem: int,marks: int) 4.BOOK-ADOPTION (course#:int, sem: int, book-ISBN: int) 5.TEXT (book-ISBN: int, book-title: string, publisher: string,author: string)
+Student enrollment in courses and books adopted for each course
+1. STUDENT (regno: string, name: string, major: string, bdate: date)
+2. COURSE (course#:int, cname: string, dept: string)
+3. ENROLL(regno:string, course#: int,sem: int,marks: int)
+4. BOOK-ADOPTION (course#:int, sem: int, book-ISBN: int)
+5. TEXT (book-ISBN: int, book-title: string, publisher: string,author: string)

 1. Demonstrate how you add a new text book to the database and make this book be adopted by some department.